A Covariance-Surrogate Framework for Movable-Antenna Enabled Anti-Jamming with Unknown Jammers: Introduction

 \section{Introduction}

 \IEEEPARstart{A}{ctive} jamming has become a central topic in wireless communications because it threatens the reliability of modern networks and safety-critical services \cite{AntiJammingSurvey,securitySurvey}.
 As spectrum reuse becomes denser and wireless links turn highly directional, even short bursts of targeted interference can severely disrupt communication, sensing, and control.
 Fixed-position antenna (FPA) arrays, such as uniform linear/planar arrays (ULAs/UPAs) and sparse arrays \cite{sparse}, are the workhorse of current communication, radar, and integrated sensing-and-communication deployments \cite{intro7,intro9,ap1}.
 In conventional FPA-based designs, physical-layer anti-jamming is typically pursued via spatial processing, which exploits the spatial degrees of freedom (DoFs) to differentiate the legitimate signal from jamming interference.
 A coherent strategy is to steer deep nulls toward the jammer's direction of arrival (DoA) while maintaining high gain in the desired direction \cite{Survey208,Survey227}.
 Techniques such as subspace projection based on multiple-input multiple-output (MIMO) processing \cite{Survey46,Survey47} and zero-forcing jamming suppression mitigate interference by projecting the received signal onto a subspace orthogonal to the jamming channel \cite{Survey111}.
-Furthermore, recent advancements have introduced data-driven approaches, where database-aided beam pattern selection and learning-based beamforming on large-scale planar arrays are employed to enhance robustness against smart jammers \cite{Survey105,Survey230}.
 However, in all these methods the array geometry is treated as fixed, so the achievable interference suppression capability is ultimately constrained by the static spatial response of the FPA.
-Once a given linear/planar or sparse geometry is fabricated \cite{ma2024movableantennaenhancedwireless,fpa1,fpa2}, the spatial DoFs are effectively frozen: the array cannot reshape the channel on demand, and simply adding more elements inflates cost and power consumption without guaranteeing robust interference suppression in dynamic scenes \cite{MAsurvey,ISACMA}.
 In rich multipath environments, where spatial diversity is crucial for improving the receiver signal-to-noise ratio (SNR) and link reliability, FPAs are unable to adapt to substantial spatial and temporal variations of wireless channels and may therefore yield poor anti-jamming performance.